GrouperBot/GrouperBot/README.md

 `?group new overwatch 3 Looking for 3 more players to join us in some quickplay matches!
 Add me as a friend and lets play!`

-The advertisment will appear like so:
+The advertisement will appear like so:

 ![](http://i2.michaelwflaherty.com/tVmOP5UHLj.png)